跳到主要内容

 • Import types and flows from the model to the virtual bench by following the steps in this paragraph.

-• Add a WebSocket linked to this executable, in the Scenario tab.
+• Add a model instance linked to the model, in the Model instances tab.

 • Copy your existing scenario from the first tutorial or Create a new one.